SmokeRaven667/react-foundations/README.md

 # Some MS Code Extensions

-https://medium.com/@fariqmh95/10-extensions-in-vs-code-that-you-must-install-for-react-71a7bfa7adde
+Some MS Code extensions recommended in this decent Medium article: https://medium.com/@fariqmh95/10-extensions-in-vs-code-that-you-must-install-for-react-71a7bfa7adde

 1. ESLint: This extension integrates ESLint, a popular JavaScript linter, into VS Code.
 It helps you maintain a consistent coding style and catch common mistakes.